Bamba Diallo: Early career

 Born in Thiès, Diallo played with the SEED Academy from age 16.
 In 2013, he played at a Basketball Without Borders camp in South Africa and was named the All-Star Game MVP.
 He moved to the United States to play high school basketball in North Carolina with Cape Fear Christian Academy.

 College career

 Diallo played two seasons with Kilgore College from 2015 until 2017.
 He averaged 24 minutes, 9.6 points and 2.2 rebounds in 59 games with Kilgore.
 In 2017, he transferred to the American Eagles men's basketball team.

 Professional career

 In May 2021, Diallo signed with Senegalese side AS Douanes.
 He was on the roster for the first-ever season of the Basketball Africa League (BAL).
 Diallo helped the Douanes win the Senegalese Cup in October, and was named the MVP after scoring 22 points in the final against Jeanne d'Arc.

 In November 2021, Diallo signed with DUC Dakar of the Nationale 1 and for the 2022 BAL season.
 On 16 March 2022, Diallo scored a BAL career-high 30 points in a loss to AS Salé.

 After the 2022 season, in which DUC won the Senegalese Cup, Diallo signed with rivals Jeanne d'Arc.

+In July 2023, Diallo signed with French club AS Loon Plage Basket, who were promoted to the LNB Pro B as the champions of the French third division Nationale Masculine 1.